a-rashid-saaka/Azure-VM-deployment/README.md

 * For the network interface, select the virtual network already created

   ![VM3](https://github.com/user-attachments/assets/0071d412-02d9-427a-8517-3de905c662ab)
-* After reviewing your settings, click on "Review + Create," and then select "Create" once the validation is complete to set up your virtual machine.
+* After reviewing your settings, click "Review + Create," then select "Create" once the validation is complete to set up your virtual machine.

 <br>